WordPress/gutenberg/docs/contributors/getting-started.md

 },
 ```

-This will use the `.prettierrc` file.
+This will use the `.prettierrc.js` file in the root folder of the Gutenberg repository and the version of Prettier that is installed in the root `node_modules` folder.
 To test it out prior to PR #18048 being merged, you should:

 1. git switch add/prettier
-2. npm install
+2. npm ci
 3. Edit a JavaScript file and on save it will format it as defined